 A continuous production system will typically be made up of a 3 to 5 stage pre-treatment.
 A drying oven, a powder booth, a curing oven and conveyor system.
 The pre-treatment greatly depends on the client’s requirements.
 It is also often as high as 9 or 10 stages.
 Where floor space may be limited, or a particularly hazardous chemical treatment is required, a separate dip pre-treatment plant and powder coating facility will be supplied.

 What can td finishing provide your business?

-Since 2002, td finishing have been supplying only the highest quality and specification equipment from start-ups to multinationals.
-Regardless of your needs, all our systems are customised and built around your requirements.
+Since 2002, td finishing supply only the highest quality and specification equipment from start-ups to multinationals.
+However, regardless of your needs, all our systems are customised.

 Based on your capacity requirements, be it one box oven cure per day or a 5,000mm/min conveyor system. td finishing have the solutions to suit.
-All designed around your factory layout, workflow, floor space and finishing specifications.
+We design them around your factory layout, workflow, floor space and finishing specifications.

 Our team of engineers have over 80 years of combined experience in the design and supply of finishing plant equipment.
-They have provided solutions for countless valued clients.
+As a result, they have provided solutions for countless valued clients.

 Our clients return time and again for new plant, replacement of old equipment, upgrades, spares and maintenance contracts.

 td finishing has installed countless facilities around the UK, and have exported across the world.
 So, if you are interested in a powder coating line, or looking to upgrade or expand your existing facility, then get in touch today.
 Alternatively, you can head to our website for more information.

 If you have found this blog helpful, you may wish to read our previous blog on Dip Pretreatment Plants.